imd1005-web-development-winter-2023/assignment-02/README.md

   * Hero section
   * Three (3) additional content sections
   * HTML form such as a Contact form
-    * with minimum of two input elements
+    * with minimum of one input element and one submit button
     * the form can be in the footer OR can be an additional section of content
     * the form does not count as one of your three (3) content sections
 * Footer